Kinnuch/kinnuch.github.io/laim/oldicelandic.md

 This type of verbs apply past tense pattern of strong verbs in their present tense and conjugate as weak verbs in past tense.
 Only 10 in Old Nose.

 How does this weird conjugation pattern exist?
 Because generally past tense conjugation in Proto-Germanic came from perfect aspect in Proto-Indo-European, but in those words above the perfect aspect became present tense inversely, thus their blank past tense were filled by weak conjugation pattern.

+Sometimes they even have present infinitive and past infinitive.